 Science OER Textbook Community Feedback

-We now have books for all core science classes from Kindergarten to High School.
+We now have books for all core science classes from Kindergarten to High School including Grades 1-6 Foreign Language books for Spanish, Chinese, French, German, Portuguese, and Russian.
 Please be aware that revisions were only made to the Grades K-5 and High School Biology, Chemistry, Earth and Space Science, and Physics Books.
 No changes were made to content of the Grade 6-8 Textbooks because of the overwhelming task of creating 11 new books.

 OER Web Collections: Science

 To provide teachers with a formatting version of each textbook, PDF versions of the Printed Books are available for a free download.
 These files can be used to print the books in-house if Districts and Charters have a better system for printing or they can be loaded on student machines.